fetchai/colearn/docs/demo.md

 Arguments to run the demo:
 ```
---data_dir:      Directory containing train data, not required for MNIST and CIFAR10
+--data_dir:       Directory containing training data, not required for MNIST and CIFAR10
---test_dir:       Optional directory containing test data
-                  The fraction of the training set will be used as a test set when not specified
+--test_dir:       Optional directory containing test data - fraction of the training set will be used as a test set when not specified
---task:           Type of task for machine learning
+--task:           Type of task for machine learning: KERAS_MNIST, KERAS_CIFAR10, FRAUD, PYTORCH_XRAY, PYTORCH_COVID_XRAY
 --model_type:     Type of machine learning model, default model will be used if not specified
 --n_learners:     Number of individual learners
 --n_epochs:       Number of training epochs